MSc, Postgraduate Certificate, Postgraduate Diploma

-The course comprises modules designed to provide training in the fundamentals of research methods.
+Psychology has powerful methods to help better understand the puzzling condition of autism.
+The course comprises modules designed to provide training in the fundamentals of research methods and how these apply to the study of autism.
 Our styles of teaching research skills range from explicit hands-on demonstrations of tools, to discussion of different approaches to research.

 Alternative modules from the other taught MSc courses can also be taken for credit or audit with the agreement of the Course Coordinator.

 Delivery is by seminars, lectures, a research placement in a relevant context, and research supervision.
-Master's students have their own dedicated suite and are integrated into the research culture of the division.
+Master's students have their own dedicated suite and are integrated into the thriving research culture of the Division.

 Two semesters for Diploma, 12 months for MSc